Importing and exporting waste materials (EWSR)

 Notification of waste transport

-You must notify the country in which the transport starts, if it starts in the Netherlands, you should contact ILT.
-If the notification is correct and complete, ILT will inform the other countries involved in your transport.
+You must notify the country in which the transport starts.
+If it starts in the Netherlands, you should submit your EWSR notification to the ILT.
+If the EWSR notification is correct and complete, ILT will inform the other countries involved in your transport.
 Only if you have received permission for the transport from all relevant authorities, you may transport the waste.
-Whether permission is given depends on the purpose (removal or recycling) and national waste management schemes.
+Whether you get permission depends on the purpose (removal or recycling) and national waste management schemes.

 Transport notification